Movie Recording Quality

 Movie Files Exceeding 4 GB

+- With SDHC cards, once the movie file size reaches 4 GB, a new movie file is created automatically.
 When you play back the movie, you will have to play back each movie file individually.
 Movie files cannot be played back automatically in consecutive order.
 After the movie playback ends, select the next movie and play it back.

 Total Movie Recording Time and File Size Per Minute